huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 ### Auto-generated app layout

-Fuse can also generate a app layout based on the imported resource library, so you get proper Fuse screens that look exactly like your sketch design.
+Fuse can also generate a app layout based on the imported resource library, so you get proper Fuse screens that look exactly like your Sketch design.
 This includes @Text elements in addition to shapes and images, and can be a good starting point for creating a responsive app layout.

 You do this by specifying the `--app` or (`--overwrite-app`) options to `fuse import`.
 Example: